 In October 2022, the Board authorized the purchase of up to \$200 million of our Class A Common Stock pursuant to a share repurchase program (the "2022 Program").
 Under the 2022 Program, the shares may be repurchased in the open market or in privately negotiated transactions, from time to time subject to market and other conditions.
 The approved share repurchase program does not obligate us to repurchase any dollar amount or number of shares and the program may be modified, suspended or discontinued at any time.
-We purchased 1,323,425 shares under this authorization during the first six months of 2023.
+We purchased 1,531,755 shares for \$117.3 million under this authorization during the first nine months of 2023.
+The 2022 Program was terminated in October 2023 in conjunction with the authorization of the 2023 Program.